Gastan

 - #1

-This is a good article on how the 6th gen 4Runner no longer uses KDSS, but has SDM instead.
+This is a good article on how the 6th gen 4Runner no longer uses KDSS, but has SDM instead, which completely disconnects the sway bar.

 https://www.motortrend.com/features/2025-toyota-4runner-kdss-offroad-stabilizer-disconnect-system/